 - Resource Recovery Grantmaking Policy

 You can download a copy of the FY20-21 contract below.
-For a scanned copy of your city or town’s contract, signed by your executive, please contact us.
+For a scanned copy of your city or town’s current contract, signed by your executive, please contact us.